tomvil/rpki_exporter/README.md

 ## Usage
 1. Generate configuration file.
-2. `./rpki_exporter --config-file your-configuration-file.yaml`
+2. `./rpki_exporter --config.file your-configuration-file.yaml`
-    - If `--config-file` flag is not set, by default exporter will try to open `config.yaml` file.
+    - If `--config.file` flag is not set, by default exporter will try to open `config.yaml` file.

 ## Flags
 Name     | Description | Default
 ---------|-------------|---------
-listen-address | Address on which to expose metrics and web interface. | :9959 metrics-path | Path under which to expose metrics. | /metrics config-file | Path to config file | config.yaml
+web.listen-address | Address on which to expose metrics and web interface. | :9959
+web.metrics-path | Path under which to expose metrics. | /metrics config.file | Path to config file | config.yaml

 ## Metrics
 ```